 Please give us a few moments whilst we get your account ready.

-In a world driven by data, protecting digital assets should be a priority for people and organizations everywhere.
+In a world driven by data, protecting digital assets should be a priority for people and organisations everywhere.
 However, many people remain in the dark with backups, 30% of people having never backed up data at all.

-With almost 20 years’ experience in managing and protecting data securely, Redstor are committed to helping organizations and individuals understand the importance of data security and the role that backup takes with in this.
+With almost 20 years’ experience in managing and protecting data securely, Redstor are committed to helping organisations and individuals understand the importance of data security and the role that backup takes with in this.